wikitops/kubernetes_bootcamp_exercises/fundamentals/replication.md

 ## Get

-Getting a list of ReplicaSet deployed on a Kubernetes cluster can be useful to quickly get the status of the object managed.
-A ReplicaSet has 3 states :
+The _get_ command list the object asked.
+It could be a single object or a list of multiple objects comma separated.
+This command is useful to get the status of each object.
+The output can be formated to only display some information based on some json search or external tools like `tr`, `sort`, `uniq`.

+The default output of a get ReplicaSet command display three replicas status :

-* desired : number of replicas desired
+* desired : display the number of replicas defined in the YAML file definition
-* current : current number of replicas in the cluster
+* current : display the current number of replicas deployed in the cluster
-* ready : number of replicas ready to production usage
+* ready : display the number of production ready replicas in the cluster

 #### Exercise n°1